SandraLeAnn/MakeChangeProject/README.md

 <p>
 This program acts as a cash register.
 It allows the user to calculate/make change for the customer based on the purchase price and the amount tendered.
 It will notify the cashier how many pieces of currency to give back to the customer based on the amount of change that they are owed.
 It will use the largest bill and coin denominations possible to make change.
-It will not use 2 five dollar bill for ten dollars worth of change.
+It will not use 2 five dollar bills for ten dollars worth of change.
 It will use a ten dollar bill.
 This also applies to coin amounts.
 Any denominations not used in the program will not be displayed.
  </p>

 <!--[![Product Name Screen Shot][product-screenshot]](https://example.com) -->